buettner/private-prefetch-proxy/README.md

 **Concern:** “TLS key leaks (e.g. heartbleed) pose a greater user threat with a private prefetch proxy because it allows an attacker to direct prefetches through a colluding proxy, thereby manipulating the network path and making MITM attacks easier.”

 This is a risk if we allow websites to specify any “private prefetch proxy” of their choosing.
 For instance, a malicious website could specify their own proxy, loaded with compromised TLS keys, and trick the user into clicking a prefetched link for a legitimate website.

-This suggests that “private prefetch proxies” need to be trusted by the browser before they will be used for prefetching.
-We are currently developing a “trusted private prefetch proxy” model with requirements and potentially audits.
+For this reason, “private prefetch proxies” need to be trusted by the browser before they will be used for prefetching.

 ## Risk of collusion
 **Concern:** “Private prefetch proxies enable a new vector for cross-site user tracking, as the proxy can directly terminate TLS connections to origins the proxy owns or colludes with, and then it can directly add tracking identifiers to requests. ”

-We believe that a “trusted private prefetch proxy” model would also address this concern.
+This is another reason why the proxy must be trusted by the browser.
 Not only must private prefetch proxies not introduce new identifiers, they must in fact IP-blind all destination origins.

 ## Learning about the user’s interests
 **Concern:** “Prefetch proxies will learn about users based on their prefetch requests, which they could monetize or leverage themselves.”

-Similar to other concerns about the trustworthiness of the proxy, we believe that a trusted private prefetch proxy model will be sufficient to prevent such abuse.

-In addition, both the referrer website and the user would have control over which proxies (if any) they are willing to use,  with prefetching being disabled if there is no agreement.
+Similar to other concerns about the trustworthiness of the proxy, we believe the only current way to address this concern is to require that the browser trusts the proxy.
+However, both the referrer website and the user have control over which proxies (if any) they are willing to use, with prefetching being disabled if there is no agreement.

 ## Content blockers and extensions